Getting the most from your pension

 - Do find out how much you will pay in charges, both initially and yearly, before buying a pension.
 If you are unsure, ask your pension provider or financial advisor to explain the charges fully to you.

-- Do check whether or not you are eligible for the state pension by contacting the Department of Social Protection.
+- Do check whether or not you are eligible for the state pension by contacting the Department of Employment Affairs and Social Protection.

 - Don’t assume your fund is on track to meet your pension needs.
 Review it regularly and increase your contributions if you need to and if you can afford it.

 - Don’t be put off by jargon.
 Ask questions and take time to understand the issues so that you make the right decisions for your future.

 - Don’t feel pressurised into buying a pension plan from a life insurance or investment company or a financial advisor just because you have asked them for information or advice.